vink246/LLM-refusal-analysis/README.md

 This project analyzes whether LLM refusal behavior is **monolithic** (shared circuits across categories) or **modular** (category-specific circuits) by:
 1. Collecting model activations on OR-Bench dataset
 2. Training Sparse Autoencoders (SAEs) to decompose activations into interpretable features
-3. Discovering sparse feature circuits for each refusal category
+3. Discovering sparse feature circuits for each refusal category using SAE-encoded features
-4. Comparing circuits across categories to test the hypothesis
+4. Comparing circuits across categories with statistical significance testing

+**Current Status**: The pipeline supports Llama-2 and Mistral models with a focus on Mistral for circuit discovery due to SAE training stability issues with Llama-2.

 ## Project Components